PabloZaiden/SemanticKernelTour/README.md

 ### step-12

-Let's say we want to trigger external actions, based on the results coming from functions invoked by the LLMs `IFunctionInvocationFilter` example, to render specific responses.
+Let's say we want to trigger external actions, based on the results coming from functions invoked by the LLMs

+Show `IFunctionInvocationFilter` example, to render specific responses.

 Show the Emotions plugin and class.